 Disclosure.
-Prior to consideration of any significant action, each member of the deliberating body who does not choose to abstain from deliberations and voting shall disclose to the Secretary, or his or her designee, position information that is known to such member with respect to any particular month or months that are under consideration, and any other positions which the deliberating body reasonably expects could be affected by the significant action, as follows: (A) gross positions held at the Exchange in such member's personal accounts or "controlled accounts," as defined in Commission Regulation §1.3(j); (B) gross positions held at the Exchange in proprietary accounts, as defined in Commission Regulation §1.17(b)(3), at such member's affiliated firm; (C) gross positions held at the Exchange in accounts in which such member is a principal, as defined in Commission Regulation §3.1(a); (D) net positions held at the Exchange in Customer accounts, as defined in Commission Regulation §1.17(b)(2), at such member's affiliated firm; and (E) any other types of positions, whether maintained at the Exchange or elsewhere, held in such member's personal accounts or the proprietary accounts of such member's affiliated firm, that the Exchange reasonably expects could be affected by the significant action.
+Prior to consideration of any significant action, each member of the deliberating body who does not choose to abstain from deliberations and voting shall disclose to the Secretary, or his or her designee, position information that is known to such member with respect to any particular month or months that are under consideration, and any other positions which the deliberating body reasonably expects could be affected by the significant action, as follows: (A) gross positions held at the Exchange in such member's personal accounts or "controlled accounts," as defined in Commission Regulation §1.3; (B) gross positions held at the Exchange in proprietary accounts, as defined in Commission Regulation §1.17(b)(3), at such member's affiliated firm; (C) gross positions held at the Exchange in accounts in which such member is a principal, as defined in Commission Regulation §3.1(a); (D) net positions held at the Exchange in accounts of a customer, as defined in Commission Regulation §1.17(b)(2), at such member's affiliated firm; and (E) any other types of positions, whether maintained at the Exchange or elsewhere, held in such member's personal accounts or the proprietary accounts of such member's affiliated firm, that the Exchange reasonably expects could be affected by the significant action.

 Procedure and Determination.
-The General Counsel, or his or her designee, shall determine whether any member of the relevant deliberating body who does not choose to abstain from deliberations and voting is subject to a conflicts restriction under this paragraph (b).
-Such determination shall be based upon a review of the following information: (A) the most recent large trader reports and clearing records available to the Exchange; (B) information provided by such member pursuant to clause (ii) above; and (C) any other source of information that is held by and reasonably available to the Exchange taking into consideration the exigency of the significant action being contemplated; (D) Unless the deliberating body establishes a lower position level, a member thereof shall be subject to the prohibition set forth in clause (i) above if the review by the General Counsel, or his or her designee, identifies a position in such member's personal or controlled accounts or accounts in which such member is a principal as specified in subclauses (ii)(A), (C) and (E), in excess of an aggregate number of 10 lots of Futures and Options converted to Futures equivalents, taken together, or a position in the accounts of such member's affiliated firm as specified in subclauses (ii)(B), (D) and (E), in excess of an aggregate number of 100 lots of Futures and Options converted to Futures equivalents, taken together.
+The Exchange’s counsel, or his or her designee, shall determine whether any member of the relevant deliberating body who does not choose to abstain from deliberations and voting is subject to a conflicts restriction under this paragraph (b).
+Such determination shall be based upon a review of the following information: (A) information provided by such member pursuant to clause (ii) above; and (B) any other source of information that is held by and reasonably available to the Exchange.